A Brief History of Suzuki Cars

 Diversification once again became the way forward and in 1952 Suzuki developed the "Power Free", basically a motorised bicycle, powered by a 36 cc engine.
 The clever part was the double sprocket gear system that allowed the rider to pedal without engine assistance, the engine to provide all the power, or a combination of both.
 This system was regarded as being so ingenious, that the company was given financial backing by the government to continue developing new products and so in 1954 the Suzuki Motor Corporation came into being.

-1981 saw Suzuki signing business tie ups with both General Motors and Isuzu, a collaboration that would go on to see Suzuki's being rebadged for the US market, it also opened up the US to the Japanese manufacturer, they built a reputation for producing compact SUV's at very competetive prices and as a result sales went from strength to strength.
+1981 saw Suzuki signing business tie-ups with both General Motors and Isuzu, a collaboration that would go on to see Suzuki's being rebadged for the US market, it also opened up the US to the Japanese manufacturer, they built a reputation for producing compact SUV's at very competitive prices and as a result sales went from strength to strength.

-Today Suzuki produces the Grand Vitara, the Swift, the SX-4, the Jimny and the Splash for the UK market, so its tradition of producing budget 4 X 4's and economical small cars continues.Show More
+Recent Suzuki models included the Grand Vitara, the Swift, the SX-4, the Jimny and the Splash for the UK market, its tradition of producing budget 4 X 4's and economical small cars continues today with the Ignis, Swift and Vitara.Show More

 Buying a new car using the services of reputable car broker will be one of the best moves you will make when looking to buy a cheap new car.
 Broker 4 cars has been a car broker in the UK since 2000 and has grown in reputation over the years, amongst car dealers and customers alike, as an honest, hard working, discounted car broker who's service standards to all it's customers are second to none.

 Broker4cars is an exceptional new car broker in the respect that every customer is treated as an individual.
 We guide you through the process of buying discounted new cars right from the point where we receive your referral over the internet through to the time you place an order with one of our associated new UK car dealers or suppliers.